manuparra/MasterDatCom_BDCC_Practice/starting_hadoop.md

 **Remember HDFS commands [here](starting_hdfs.md)**

+## Compiling and executing WordCount

-Then create a folder for the wordcount classes:
+After that, try to create a folder for the wordcount classes:

 ```
 mkdir wordcount_classes